 However, without having found answers to the questions I still had once the credits rolled, I don’t think I would have fully understood certain aspects of the story.
 I will say this though – there are two endings to the game, so I’m going to replay it again in a few weeks – even if the only difference is the satisfaction that I’ve done both alternatives.

 The Suicide of Rachel Foster delivers a haunting narrative within a beautiful, yet creepy, isolated hotel.
 With only an unknown companion on the phone to keep you company, you’re trapped in the last place you’d ever want to be, surrounded by memories of the past and secrets best left hidden from the world.
-Although delivering a conclusion which left me with questions, the experience throughout the entire three-hour narrative had me intrigued, invested, and captivated as to what we’ll uncover next and what’s around the corner.
+Although delivering a conclusion that left me with questions, the experience throughout the entire three-hour narrative had me intrigued, invested, and captivated as to what we’ll uncover next and what’s around the corner.

 If you play games via PC and you’re looking for a well-designed and interesting story to play through, check out The Suicide of Rachel Foster.
 I’m hoping the game also comes to consoles at some point in the future (which I believe it is doing), as it means I’ll get to relive the story again from the comfort of my sofa.